Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

-* **VERY IMPORTANT!** Assigning a drive using M584 does not remove its old assignment.
-Therefore, **if you assign a drive that defaults to being an extruder drive, you should also assign the extruder drives explicitly as in the above example**.
-Failure to do so may result in unexpected behaviour.
+* **VERY IMPORTANT!** From **RRF 3.3**, X (driver 0), Y (driver 1) and Z (driver 2) are assigned by default.
+There are no default extruder drives; all extruder drives must be declared explicitly using M584.
+Changing an existing drive (i.e. X, Y or Z) to a different driver with an **existing** assignment will result in two axes using the same driver, e.g. M584 X1 results in 'Driver assignments: X1 Y1 Z2'.
+Changing a drive to an unassigned driver results in the drive moving to the new driver, e.g. M584 Z3 results in 'Driver assignments: X1 Y1 Z3'.
+This may result in unexpected behaviour.
+It is best practice to define all drives explicitly as in the above example, if you are not using the default drive/driver assignments.
+* In **RRF 3.2.2 and earlier**, X (driver 0), Y (driver 1), Z (driver 2) and one extruder (driver 3) are assigned by default.
+Changing an existing drive (i.e. X, Y, Z or E) to a different driver with an **existing** assignment will result in two axes using the same driver.
+This may result in unexpected behaviour.
+It is best practice to define all drives explicitly as in the above example, if you are not using the default drive/driver assignments.
 * You can use M584 to create additional axes - for example, to represent additional carriages on a machine with multiple independent X carriages.
 In 1.20 and later firmware you can create new axes in any order.
 In earlier firmware versions, additional axes must be created in the order UVWABC.
-You can hide some of the last axes you create using the P parameter.
+* You can hide axes, starting with the last axis created, using the P parameter.
 Hidden axes have no homing buttons or jog controls in the user interface.
+* If you create more than one axis in a M584 command, the axes are created in the order UVWABCD regardless of the order of the parameters in the M584 command.
+This affects which axes will be hidden if you use the M584 P parameter to hide axes.
+For example, M584 C5 U6 creates axes U and C in that order, so M584 P4 would hide the C axis, not the U axis.
+If you want to create the axes in the order C then U (so that M584 P4 hides the U axis), use two M584 commands: M584 C5 followed by M584 U6.
 * RepRapFirmware does not support individual motor settings where an axis has multiple motors connected to different stepper drivers.
 The first parameter specified will be used for all motors on the axis.
 You should use identical motors on any axis that has more than one motor to avoid unexpected behaviour.
 Example: If you have two motors on your Z axis, physically connected to Z and E0 stepper drivers, configured with M584 Z2:3, set M92 Z80, not M92 Z80:80
-* If you create more than one axis in a M584 command, the axes are created in the order UVWABCD regardless of the order of the parameters in the M584 command.
-This affects which axes will be hidden if you use the M584 P parameter to hide axes.
-For example, M584 C5 U6 creates axes U and C in that order, so M584 P4 would hide the C axis, not the U axis.
-If you want to create the axes in the order C then U (so that M584 P4 hides the U axis), use two M584 commands: M584 C5 followed by M584 U6.
+* Every driver that is assigned must have its current set using M906.
+Not setting a current will default a low current (approx 1/32 of the driver max current), however M906 will report 0 until a current is assigned.
+Disable the driver explicitly if you do not want any current sent to a driver that is assigned.
+* The maximum number of axes supported on Duet 3 MB6HC is increased to 15 in RRF 3.3 and later.
+Axis letters abcdefghijkl may be used in addition to XYZUVWABCD.
+Because GCode is normally case insensitive, these must be prefixed with a single quote character in GCode commands.
+For example, M584 'A1.2 would assign axis 'a' to driver 1.2, and G1 'A10 would move the 'a' axis to the 10mm or 10 degree position (or by 10mm or 10 degrees if in relative mode).
 * Using M584 to map drivers to axes does not affect endstop inputs.
-In RRF2, endstop inputs XYZ are pre-allocated, after that they are allocated in the order in which axes are created.
+In RRF 3, endstops inputs for each axis need to be defined.
+In RRF 2, endstop inputs XYZ are pre-allocated, after that they are allocated in the order in which axes are created.
 So if you create just one extra axes (e.g. U), it will use the E0 endstop input.
 If more than one axis is created in a single M584 command, endstop inputs are allocated to the new axes in axis creation order (see previous item).
 For example, M584 C5 U6 would allocate endstop input E0 to the U axis and E1 to the C axis.
 * On the Duet 2 WiFi and Duet 2 Ethernet, if you configure multiple drivers for an axis, either all of them must be TMC2660 drivers on the Duet or a Duet expansion board, or none of them must be.
 This is to facilitate dynamic microstepping and other features of the TMC2660.
 * In RRF3, M584 works the same way as in RRF2, with exception that on Duet 3 the driver on expansion boards are assigned with \<board address>.\<driver number>.
 Example:
 <br>